 17. Stonehenge – England

-Stonehenge is a megalithic monument located in Amesbury, England.
+Stonehenge is a megalithic monument located in Amesbury, England, just outside the city of Oxford.
 First found in the 1620s, Stonehenge was built around 3,000 BC.
 It consisted of earthen fortifications surrounding a ring of rock.
-In which, each of them is said to be capable of making a sound when being attacked.
+Especially, each of them is said to be capable of making a sound when being attacked.

 Every year, many tourists from all over the world come here to admire the beauty of Stonehenge.
 They constantly wonder how these stone pillars were arranged properly while there was no supported equipment or any technique in this period.
 Indeed, the origin of the Stonehenge monument is still a mystery to archaeologists and historians.
 Tell me if you think it’s made by aliens!